TempoHPC/scripts_laptop_MONAN/README.md

 If you intend to develop, first you need to get a **fork repository** in your github account of a MONAN oficial repo: `https://github.com/monanadmin/MONAN-Model`.
 Attention!
 Uncheck "Copy the main branch only" in the fork creation step to copy all branches.

-The you can install the model in your work directory by running:
+Then you can install the model in your work directory by running:

 ~~~
 ./1.install_monan.bash <https://github.com/MYUSER/MONAN-Model-My-Fork.git> <OPTIONAL_tag_or_branch_name_MONAN-Model-My-Fork> <OPTIONAL_tag_or_branch_namer_Convert-MPAS>